 - a.
-Following the proctored exam, students must create a focused review 2.0 and remediate all missed topics. - b.
-Students will remediate each missed topic in the focused review by studying the identified content and reflecting on the most important points to know about that topic.
-The student will produce evidence of remediation in one of the following formats for each missed topic (pick one that best meets your needs): - Summation of 3-5-critical points (see instructions posted on Canvas) - Concept mapping (see examples posted on Canvas for tab labeled concept mapping) - Use of the ATI Active Learning templates (Templates available in ATI) - Any additional learning formats (MUST BE pre-approved by faculty)

-3. Remediation notebook: Students are instructed to maintain an electronic or hard copy notebook with separate files for each course or assessments.
-The remediation binder will include:

-- Current student individual performance reports - Remediation deliverables (e.g. 3 critical points for each missed topic in the assessments).
+Following the proctored exam, students must create a focused review and remediate all missed topics. - b.
+Students will remediate each missed topic in the focused review by studying the identified content and reflecting on the topic's most important points.
+The student will produce evidence of remediation in one of the following formats for each missed topic (pick one that best meets your needs): - Summation of 3-5-critical points (see instructions posted on Canvas) - Concept mapping (see examples posted on Canvas for tab labeled concept mapping) - Use of the ATI Active Learning templates (Templates available in ATI) - Any additional learning formats (MUST BE pre-approved by faculty) - 3.
+Remediation notebook: Students are instructed to maintain an electronic or hard copy notebook with separate files for each course or assessment.
+The remediation binder will include: - Current student individual performance reports - Remediation deliverables (e.g. 3 critical points for each missed topic in the assessments).

-ATI proctored grading based on level achieved: (Grade includes credit for remediation and proctored assessment).
-Professor has the right to hold points for ATI grade until remediation for all practice and proctored assessments are completed satisfactorily.)
+ATI proctored grading based on level achieved (Grade includes credit for remediation on all practice and proctored assessments): Professor has the right to hold points for ATI grade until remediation for all practice and proctored assessments are completed satisfactorily.
+If remediation is not complete by the end of the semester, the professor has the right to assign a grade of zero for the ATI Proctored assessment.